GDQuest/website/content/tutorial/game-design/godot/gdscript/typed-gdscript/index.md

 Imagine an Enemy in your game, that `extends Area2D`.
 You want it to collide with the Player, a `KinematicBody2D` with a script called `PlayerController` attached to it.
 You use the `on_body_entered` signal to detect the collision.
 With typed code, the body you detect is going to be a generic `PhysicsBody2D`, and not your `PlayerController` on the `_on_body_entered` callback.

-You can check if this `PhysicsBody2D` is your Player with the `as` casting keyword:
+You can check if this `PhysicsBody2D` is your Player with the `as` casting keyword, and using the colon `:` again to force the variable to use this type.
+This forces the variable to stick to the `PlayerController` type:

 {{< highlight gdscript >}}
 func _on_body_entered(body : PhysicsBody2D) -> void:
-    var player = body as PlayerController
+    var player := body as PlayerController
     if not player:
         return
     player.damage()